Roman roads

 READ MORE

 Roman roads permitted a rapid movement of the Romans’ troops to where they were most needed.
-They also permitted local trade and faster communications, to the point that a veritable postal system also took shape during various periods of the empire.
+They also permitted Roman trade, transportation and faster communications, to the point that a veritable postal system also took shape during various periods of the empire.

 The famous motto “All Roads lead to Rome” is a witness of how significant the Roman road network really was.
 The motto alludes to the way in which a number of roads radiate out from the centre of Rome, from the Capitol in fact, where the mile 0 was measured from.

-There were seven roads major roads which lead out of Rome.
-The first of these “Consular roads” was started by Appius Claudius who was Censor in 312BC (he also started the first aqueduct) and was named after him: The Appian way.
+There were seven roads major roads, known as “Consular roads” which lead out of Rome.
+The first of these was started by Appius Claudius who had the Roman job of being a Censor in 312BC and was named after him: The Appian way, which is still partly visible today.
+Appius Claudius also started the first aqueduct, which gives us a strong sense of how many great public works in ancient Rome were directly inspired by powerful individuals.

 The Romans clearly understood the importance of good foundations as a basis for the quality and durability of the final result.
 Where possible this implied digging down into the ground a couple of feet in order to rest the work onto a more solid base.
 This itself would be compacted and prepared with sand and compacted stones.
 Where necessary drainage and other hydraulic works would be installed underneath the road level, particularly in totally new urban areas.
 Where solid ground was not available a stronger foundation could be provided through wooden piles and “tramlines” over which the road would be laid.